From $52K to $78K in 16 Weeks: How Building Team Systems Early Prevented Coordination Crisis

 Problem 2: Daily Standup Felt Like a Waste of Time

-The Resistance: Week 2, team member: “Standup feels repetitive.
+The Resistance: In Week 2, a team member said, “Standup feels repetitive.
 We’re just saying what we’re working on.
 I could Slack that.”

-The Problem: Standup value wasn’t obvious until Week 3 when it prevented crisis.
+The Problem: The value of the standup was not clear until Week 3 when it helped avoid a crisis.

 Also tracked standup value over 4 weeks: